How to Be Effective In Mindful Parenting

 Other child-friendly techniques include playing, reading kids-focused books on mindfulness, and getting out into nature.
 Doing chores together is another gift of presence you can give to your child, especially if you enjoy doing them.

 All of these techniques are great.
-But they don’t work in families where parents fail to model mindfulness in their dealings with kids and their other interactions.
+But they don’t work in families where parents fail to model mindfulness in their dealings with kids.
+These techniques also fail when parents do not demonstrate mindfulness in their other interactions.

-If you really want to cultivate this mindset among your children, use them in combination with giving each child proper attention and acceptance.
+If you really want to cultivate this mindset among your children, use them together.
+Make sure to give each child proper attention and acceptance.

-Read Positive Ninja: A Children’s Book About Mindfulness and Managing Negative Emotions and Feelings
+Read also: Positive Ninja: A Children’s Book About Mindfulness and Managing Negative Emotions and Feelings

 Attract similar people

-The last mindfulness tactic which can help you stay afloat in this practice is attracting your kind of people.
-Not everyone is living life to their fullest.
+The last mindfulness tactic that can help you stay afloat in this practice is attracting your kind of people.
+Not everyone is living life to the fullest.

 People try to decrease their mental effort in every possible way.
 They withhold their attention from any task they remotely think is mundane.

-Such people prefer to hide behind screens that promote passive thinking and cognition rather than meeting face to face only because one-to-one meetings require the presence of mind.
+Such people prefer to hide behind screens that promote passive thinking and cognition.
+They avoid meeting face-to-face because one-to-one meetings require the presence of mind.

 Mindful people prefer social interactions.
 They remain emotionally and mentally available during communications.